254nm/PaperAPIExtensions/README.md

 ### PaperAPIExtensions adds: (So far)
 * ItemStackCreateEvent (Called when the constructor of the NMS item stack is called) ✓
-* PacketEvent (Called when a packet is send or received) ✓
+* PacketEvent (Called when a packet is sent or received) ✓